cs-ieee-ist/cs-essentials/content/topics/gdb/core-files.md

 #1  0x0000563a5b9f1621 in main () at hello.c:7
 ```

-This example is trivial, but in normal cases, this backtrace essential and gives the programmer a good idea of what the problem might be.
+This example is trivial, but in normal cases, this backtrace is essential and gives the programmer a good idea of what the problem might be.

-In some cases it might be useful to use the "frame" command, this gives us more information about each frame.
+In some cases it might be useful to use the "frame" command to gives us more information about each frame.
 For example the frame 0:

 ```bash
 (gdb) frame 0